-Off the top, this seems to make one believe this will save you energy because it is running at 70% than 100%.
+Off the top, this seems to make one believe this will save you energy.
+That is because it is running at 70% rather than 100%.
 I am wondering when the new test is implemented how many furnaces will equal the same (or near the same) AFUE as what these furnaces are currently labeled as?

 High Performance HVAC will keep you updated on the implementation of the new tests.
 The new tests when the DOE adopts these new test standards Two-Stage Gas Furnaces.

 Currently, the new tests have been implemented for all two-stage gas furnaces.